Salt River Pima–Maricopa Indian Community

-The Salt River Pima–Maricopa Indian Community comprises two distinct Native American tribes—the Pima (O'odham language: Onk Akimel O'odham, meaning "Salt River People") and the Maricopa (Maricopa language: Xalychidom Piipaash, meaning "people who live toward the water")—many of whom were originally of the Halchidhoma (Xalchidom) tribe.
-The community was officially created by an Executive Order of US President Rutherford B. Hayes on June 14, 1879.
+The Salt River Pima–Maricopa Indian Community (SRPMIC) comprises two distinct Native American tribes—the Pima (O'odham language: Onk Akimel O'odham, meaning "Salt River People") and the Maricopa (Maricopa language: Xalychidom Piipaash, meaning "people who live toward the water")—many of whom were originally part of the Halchidhoma (Xalchidom) tribe.
+The community was permanently created by an Executive Order of US President Rutherford B. Hayes on June 14th, 1879.
 The community area includes 53600 acre, of which 19,000 remain a natural preserve.
 As of 2022, the total population is 7,386.
 The community is a federally recognized tribe located in Arizona.

 The community borders the Arizona cities of Scottsdale, Mesa, Tempe, and Fountain Hills.

 The Great Seal of the Salt River Pima–Maricopa Indian Community is a representation of I'itoi, commonly referred to as the Man in the Maze.

 Historical Background

-The O'odham (Pima) and Pipaash (Maricopa) peoples lived in villages along the Gila River when white settlers began to arrive.
-Due to the white settlers removing so much water from the upstream of the River, many O'odham migrated to the Salt River Valley where there was relatively more water.
-Conflicts over resources and hostility between the white settlers and O'odham resulted in the government establishing the reservation "as a temporary measure to protect Indian rights."
+The O'odham (Pima) and Pipaash (Maricopa) peoples lived in villages along the Gila River when settlers began to arrive.
+Due to the settlers removing so much water from the upstream of the River, many O'odham migrated to the Salt River Valley where there was relatively more water.
+Conflicts over resources and hostility between the settlers and O'odham resulted in the government establishing the reservation "as a temporary measure to protect Indian rights."